my-yangj/freeipa-local-prov/README.md

     graphroot = "/mnt/backup/"
     rootless_storage_path = "/mnt/backup/"
   ````
-  - the dockerfile mount host volumes to be backup
-  - a. create a container; b. stop the container and commit the image c. start the container
-  - skopeo can used to inspect the image.
+- skopeo can used to inspect the image, manipunate its storage

 - dnsmasq:
   tbd https://stackoverflow.com/questions/38816077/run-dnsmasq-as-dhcp-server-from-inside-a-docker-container